camburn/WorldEngine/README.md

-# Embedded Python Example
+# PyEngine

-This is an example of an embedded python interpreter within a C program.

-It demonstrates created the interpreter then defining an extension module within C that can be imported and ran from Python.
-It also has an example of a Python module that is imported and called from within the C program.
+Welcome to the world of the PyEngine!
+A C++ OpenGL engine written with an embedded Python interpreter.

+The goals of this is to be able to dynamically manage your engine with powerful Python commands.
+It also enables game logic to the written in Python.